• Skip to primary navigation

 When is Moraine Lake Open?

-As of 2023, Moraine Lake Road will be closed to all personal vehicles, meaning you will have to take a shuttle bus to the lake if you want to visit (more on that below).
+As of 2023, Moraine Lake Road is closed to all personal vehicles, meaning you will have to take a shuttle bus to the lake if you want to visit (more on that below).
 Parks Canada shuttles, Roam Public Transit, and commercial buses (we recommend the highly-rated Moraine Lake Bus Company) are permitted from June to mid-October.
 We recommend booking your visit as far in advance as possible, as things definitely book up quickly!

-While Moraine Lake Road is only open to vehicles for a few months of the year, the road is set for cross-country skiing in winter.
+While Moraine Lake Road is only open to shuttle buses for a few months of the year, the road is set for cross-country skiing in winter.
 That being said, there is a high risk of avalanches in winter, so we recommend you proceed with extreme caution if you want to visit Moraine Lake by cross-country skiing.

 The Best Time to Visit